jcouv/jcouv.github.io/_drafts/2015-09-14-diophantine-equations-and-turing-decidability.md

 The positional coding also represents a tuple as a triplet {a, b, n}, where a in the representation in base-b of the tuple.
 That means a = aN b^n-1 + ... + a1 b^0.
 Not every tuple is a positional code, but the property IsPositionalCode(a, b, n) can tell which ones are.
 That property is Diophantine, and so are the relations for comparing such encoded tuples, PositionalEqual(a1, b1, c1, a2, b2, c2).

 It gets trippy when Universal Diophantine Equations are introduced and constructed.
 Those are polynomials where the variables are grouped into code parameters, element parameters and unknowns.
 It is universal if it can code (by choosing the code parameters) for any Diophantine equation, which means it will define the same set.
+Chapter 4 demonstrates that such a universal Diophantine equations can be constructed.
+This relies heavily on the codings introduced above.

 Chapter 5 provides a very nice introduction to Turing machines.
 This is followed by a method which given a Diophantine polynomial constructs a program to verifies whether a tuple is in that Diophantine set.
 It then proceeds to do the converse, by constructing from a given Turing program a Diophantine equation, such that the input tuples for which the program will terminate and the Diophantine set are identical.